nalsai/nalsai.de/content/en/blog/seichi/yuru-camp-oigawa/index.md

 I have been a fan of Yuru Camp since the first season, and I was very excited when the third season was announced.
 It was releasing while I was in Japan and easily reacheable from my location in Tsu by local and express trains.
 So I decided to visit the Ōigawa Railway and the surrounding area.

-It took a while to get this blog post up, but I actually visited the spots fairly soon after the anime aired (less than two months after the release of episode 3 and 4, the episodes that features the locations I visited" >}}.
+It took a while to get this blog post up (exactly 8 months), but I actually visited the spots fairly soon after the anime aired (less than two months after the release of episode 3 and 4, the episodes that features the locations I visited).
 I hope you enjoy the pictures and the little trip report.

 ## TODO: navigation